Phishing attacks-the dangers of humble appeal

 - Do not click on links, download files or open attachments in emails from unknown senders.

-- It is best to only open attachments when you are expecting them, even if you know the sender.
+- It is best to open attachments only when you expect them, even if you know the sender.

 - Never email personal or financial information.
 You never know who may gain access to your email account.